Only Lovers Left Alive: Literature

-Referring to the story that Christopher Marlowe may have faked his death and then written under the pseudonym of William Shakespeare, Marlow tells Eve that Adam would have been the perfect inspiration for his Hamlet.
+Referring to the story that Christopher Marlowe may have faked his death and then written under the pseudonym of William Shakespeare, Marlowe tells Eve that Adam would have been the perfect inspiration for his Hamlet.

 Scientists and inventors

 The mentioned scientists (and one engineer) Adam adores are: Pythagoras, Galileo Galilei, Nicolaus Copernicus, Isaac Newton, Nikola Tesla, Charles Darwin, and Albert Einstein.

 Eve flies to Detroit on the fictional airline "Air Lumière"; the name is allusion to Auguste and Louis Lumière.

 Wall of fame

-While Adam often mentions that he has no "heroes", opposite his bed the wall is covered with pictures of personalities, which include:
+While Adam often mentions that he has no heroes, opposite his bed the wall is covered with pictures of personalities, which include: